Good scanning practices summarized:

 High quality photo restoration requires a high quality scan

-(a high quality original also makes a huge difference)
+(A high quality scan also makes a huge difference.)

 Before any digital restoration can be performed, the original photo needs to be scanned.
 This step is critical, since it ultimately determines your restoration’s potential.
 Needless to say, try and use the best scanning equipment and software at your disposal.
 Flatbed scanners provide much higher quality than sheetfed scanners.
-Scanning photographs takes some time and requires a bit of up-front technical knowledge, but its not really all that difficult if you follow a few simples rules.
-Almost anything that speeds up the scanning process (other than buying a very expensive and faster scanner) lowers scan quality.
+Scanning photographs takes some time and requires a bit of up-front technical knowledge, but its not really all that difficult if you follow a few simple rules.
+Almost anything that speeds up the scanning process (other than buying an expensive and faster scanner) lowers scan quality.
 Its important to note that the quality of the final photo restoration is completely predicated on the quality of the original scan.
-The saying in the industry goes “garbage in garbage out” (GIGO), so take the time to learn the basics, and then accept the amount of work that comes with it.
+The industry saying is “garbage in garbage out” (GIGO), so take the time to learn the basics, and then accept the amount of work that comes with it.

 Choosing the right scan resolution is important